Personal Finance Tips for New College Grads

 If you’re starting your final year of college, now is a good time to think about the upcoming financial responsibilities you’ll be facing when you graduate.
 We share advice to help you set yourself up for success.

-Graduating college and entering the "real world" is considered a pivotal moment for many people.
-Your early 20s is a prime time to enjoy greater independence, explore and try new things.
-At the same time, it's when you begin to shift toward thinking more about your future and taking on more obligations that come with being an adult — like handling your personal finances.
+Graduating college and entering the "real world" is a pivotal moment for many people.
+Your early 20s is a prime time to enjoy greater independence and explore new interests.
+It's also a time when many people shift their thinking toward the future and take on more obligations that come with adulthood — like handling your personal finances.

 While it requires a lot more responsibility, being intentional and planning for your financial future is a necessary first step to starting off your post-college life on a good note, both personally and financially.